bunnybiubiu/RAG_diversity/README.md

 The author didn't modify the comments when modifying the codes.
 Therefore, sometimes the comments are irrelevant with the code.
 Please ignore them.

+There might be version incompatibility issues.
+Please figure them out for the successful running of codes.

 ## Similarity-Threshold Retrieval:

 "threshold.ipynb" contains code for studying the effect of similarity-threshold retrieval on the performance of RAG.
 Fisrt, top-m relevant documents are retrieved.
 Then, documents are selected with equal probabilities.
 Only those having similarity scores lower than a threshold with previous selected documents can be kept.
 Eventually at most k documents will be returned to the LLM together with query.